 Winter steelhead fishing is better in the forks, with high catches in the South Fork Coos and both the East and West Forks of the Millicoma.

 There can be a modest shad fishery in the river during the late spring and early summer.

 Coquille Bay and River

-Fall Chinook salmon are caught in the small bay near Bandon and tidewater areas in very good numbers during September and early October, and modestly in the rivers.
+Back in the day at least, and we hope again one day … fall Chinook salmon were caught in the small bay near Bandon and tidewater areas in very good numbers during September and early October, and modestly in the rivers.